kevinding0218/InterviewDocuments/Q and A/Interview - Micro Services & Docker.md

 			- Faster APIs (as it's not sync and doesn't need to wait for response)
 			- Decoupled Services (Service A, B & C are independent)
 			- Works even when services are down
-			- No need for service discovery (
+			- No need for service discovery (Service 1 doesn't need to know the protocol of Service A, B or C, all it has to know is the address of distributed queue/queue or topic name)
 ### Deal with large amount of data
 - **Steaming**
 	- Let's imagine the 100 MB file is received by the service A which transfers it to service B, which, in turn, uses service C to do the actual parsing of the proprietary format.